 Subarea 2 (P04 – P06) studies key aspects of T cell activation and control of CMV infection in conditions of natural infection and immunosuppression.
 P04 investigates peptides from conventional and non-conventional viral gene products for TAP-dependent and TAP-independent presentation on APCs under conditions of direct- or cross-presentation.
 P05 is based on the interesting observation that inflation but not the induction of a conventional CD8 T cell memory response depends on NFAT signaling.
 Hence, it analyses CD8 T cell responses to MCMV in general and after allogeneic stem cell transplantation with various NFAT-deficient mice in order to clarify the potential of NFAT-deficient CD8 T cells in controlling MCMV while avoiding graft-vs-host disease (GvHD).
 P06 aims to analyze, assess and optimize the killing efficiency of CD8 T cells recognizing canonical and non-canonical epitopes using advanced imaging techniques (2-photon microscopy).

 Subarea 3 (P07 – P09) aims to develop innovative approaches for immune intervention.
 P07 aims to decipher and exploit the improved efficacy of HCMV-based vaccine vectors expressing stress-inducible co-stimulatory molecules (ULBP1, -2, MICA, MICB) and assess the interplay between different stress-induced ligands and HLA-I in both T and NK cell activation.
 P08 assesses the diagnostic and therapeutic potential of HCMV-immune IgG as activator of FcγR-mediated immune effector functions including NK cell-mediated ADCC using a newly developed reporter cell system.
 This includes targeting HCMV-encoded FcγR antagonists that interfere with antiviral IgG-binding to FcγRIII/CD16 on NKG2Cbright NK cells and thereby impair ADCC.
-Finally, we aim to exploit and translate our findings from (i) revised HCMV genome annotation (P01), (ii) HLA-I ligandome analyses (Z01) including HLA-E (P03), (iii) optimized antigen presentation (P04) and co-stimulation (P07), and (iv) advanced imaging studies (P06) to develop new diagnostic, prophylactic and therapeutic HCMV-specific T cell approaches at UKW and MHH (P09).
+Finally, we aim to exploit and translate our findings from (i) revised HCMV genome annotation (P01), (ii) HLA-I ligandome analyses (Z01) including HLA-E (P03), (iii) optimized antigen presentation (P04) and co-stimulation (P07), and (iv) advanced imaging studies (P06) to develop new diagnostic, prophylactic and therapeutic HCMV-specific T cell approaches based on findings of the other subareas and projects at UKW and MHH (P09).